How to Build Business Credit in 30 Days

 Remember, it’s crucial that you established a diversified business credit file.
 Not only do you want to acquire a couple of vendor accounts but you also want retail accounts, gas cards, etc. Think of credit diversity for your business as the same concept when it comes to building the diversity in your personal credit.

-One example of a starter vendor that I recommend is a company called Strategic Network Solutions.
-They do require that you make a $60 initial purchase and then they extend your business a $1,00-$2,000 credit limit with net 30-day terms.
+One example of a starter vendor that I recommend is a company called Shirtsy .
+They do require a $99 membership fee and then they extend your business a $2,00-$4,000 trade-line reporting with a $400 monthly credit spend. (net 30-day terms)

-They report to two business credit reporting agencies, Experian Commercial and Credit Safe.
+They report monthly to multiple business credit reporting agencies: Dun & Bradstreet, Experian Commercial, Equifax Business, SBFE, Payne, Ansonia and Credit Safe.
 This will create a credit file for your business with each of these agencies if your company doesn’t have an existing file.

-This is just an example of one starter vendor but if you want to get access to more vendors, suppliers, retailers and credit grantors check out our business credit building system at businesscreditbuilders.org/business-credit for our complete researched database.
+This is just an example of one starter vendor but if you want to get access to more vendors, suppliers, retailers and credit grantors check out our business credit building system for our complete and extensive researched database.

 #4 Get a Secured Business Credit Card